Overview

 GI-SMART seeks to enhance the design and implementation of the Geographical Indications (GIs) to support sustainable food systems and healthy food.

 Matthew Gorton and Barbara Tocco are members of GI SMART’s Newcastle team which will lead work on consumer marketing.
 They will work extensively with food producers and policy makers in the UK and EU to improve the marketing of GIs.
-The UK team also includes Cezara Nicoara from Newcastle University Business School, as well as Roberta Discetti and Artyom Golossenko from Bournemouth and Cardiff Universities, respectively.
+The UK team also includes Cezara Nicoara from Newcastle University Business School, as well as Roberta Discetti and Artyom Golossenko from Surrey and Cardiff Universities, respectively.

 The project is funded by the EU’s Horizon Europe programme, with the Newcastle-led team funded by Innovate UK’s Horizon Europe Guarantee Extension.